awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg-instance-type-requirements.md

 ## Prerequisites<a name="use-attribute-based-instance-type-selection-prerequisites"></a>

 Create a launch template that includes the parameters required to launch an EC2 instance, such as the Amazon Machine Image \(AMI\) and security groups\.
-For more information, see [Creating a launch template for an Auto Scaling group](create-launch-template.md)\.
+For more information, see [Create a launch template for an Auto Scaling group](create-launch-template.md)\.

 Verify that you have the permissions required to use a launch template\.
 Your `ec2:RunInstances` permissions are checked when use a launch template\.
 Your `iam:PassRole` permissions are also checked if the launch template specifies an IAM role\.
 For more information, see [Launch template support](ec2-auto-scaling-launch-template-permissions.md)\.